20. Order Management Process

 - Navigate back to the model via the Model tab.
 Add 2

-nodes to the model and name themOrder Information
+Inputnodes to the model and name themOrder InformationandSupplier Information

 - Select the

-node.
-Open the properties panel on the right-hand side of the screen, and set the Data type toOrderInfo
+Order Informationnode.
+Open the properties panel on the right-hand side of the screen, and set the Data type toOrderInfo.

 -